Getting Started

 2. Ocular Basics

-Once the Ocular API is up and running, this section will introduce you to the fundamental operations: creating a profile, specifying uploaders and downloaders, and starting a pipeline.
+Once the Ocular is installed, this section will introduce you to the fundamental operations: creating a profile, uploaders, downloaders, and running a pipeline.
 These simple examples will help you understand Ocular’s core functionality and provide a foundation for more advanced usage.

 3. Customizing Pipelines